aaanh/script.aaanh.app/source/index.md

 hide-toc: false
 ---

-# Anh's Linux Documentation \(ALD\)
+# Anh's Unix Documentation \(AUD\)

 Homepage: <https://hoanganh.tech>

-ALD is my opinionated copy-paste scripts and commands for referencing when I set up my work environment in Linux-based distributions (over and over again).
+AUD is my opinionated copy-paste scripts and commands for referencing when I set up my work environment in Linux-based distros and Unix-based OS (over and over again).

 ```{warning}
    Utilize at your own risks.
 ```

-This docs is hosted on a Linux VM.
+This docs is hosted on a Debian Linux VM.

 ```{note}
 System Information \(neofetch\):